mpopuri2/lumaa-spring-2025-ai-ml/README.md

 Input:
 ```
-"I like thrilling action movies set in space"
+"I love thrilling action movies set in space, with a comedic twist."
 ```

 Output: